lucasvanlierop/website/source/_posts/2018-02-02-deploying-dockerized-applications-via-an-ssh-tunnel.md

 Many Docker projects start life as a Docker Compose based development setup.
 At a given moment these projects need to be deployed to production.
-This article will explain an alternative way of connection a remote Docker server/cluster using SSH instead of the Docker HTTP API.
+This article will explain an alternative way deploying to a remote Docker server/cluster using the Docker socket and SSH instead of the Docker HTTP API.

 ## Why deploy Dockerized applications over SSH instead of directly via the API?
 *Disclaimer this article doesn't say you MUST but you COULD deploy over SSH.*